 After you have discussed your preferences with potential surrogates, you may name a primary decision maker and an alternative in case the first person is unavailable.
 If a physician determines that you are unable to make decisions, your health care surrogate will step in to make informed choices about your medical care including surgery, treatment options, and even life-sustaining decisions in accordance with your living will.

-If you don’t have a Designation of Health Care Surrogate or would like to make changes to an existing document, we can set up a time to get together to discuss your options.
-In addition to designating a health care surrogate, we can complete a living will expressing your choices regarding life-sustaining care and an advance directive relating to your organ donation preferences.
+If you don’t have a Designation of Health Care Surrogate or would like to make changes to an existing document, contact an estate planning attorney to set up a time to get together to discuss your options.
+In addition to designating a health care surrogate, you can complete a living will expressing your choices regarding life-sustaining care and an advance directive relating to your organ donation preferences.